mkimberlin/sencha-touch-experiments/README.md

         '</tpl></p>',
         '<p>Episodes: ',
         '<tpl for="episodes">',
             '<div class="{[xindex % 2 === 0 ? "even" : "odd"]}">',
             '{title} - {description}',
             '</div>',
         '</tpl></p>'
     );
     tpl.overwrite(panel.body, data);

-More frequently, templates will be utilized declaratively.
+More frequently, templates will be utilized declaratively rather than via the constructor as above.
 Sencha Touch takes an interesting approach to removing HTML templates from the code.
 Since the templating tags are not valid HTML, the templates cannot be embedded as hidden DIV tags inside the HTML file.
 Instead, text areas are used to contain the templates and are then hidden with CSS.

     <textarea id="recent" class="x-hidden-display">
         <tpl for=".">